-We wouldn’t have the beautiful sight and attraction we have today if Guy Fawkes and his group had been successful.
+If nothing else we wouldn’t have the beautiful sight and attraction we have today!

 Still in her teens, Victoria was crowned Queen of England after King William died of heart failure at the age of 71.

-Her coronation day started at Buckingham Palace when the firing of the cannon in the park started the celebrations – unfortunately for Victoria, the nearby DUKES Hotel wasn’t open then for her to enjoy our extraordinary offerings.
+Her coronation day began at Buckingham Palace when the firing of the cannon in the park started the celebrations – unfortunately for Victoria, our nearby DUKES Hotel wasn’t open then for her to enjoy our extraordinary offerings.

-This was to be the last coronation in Britain for sixty four years, when Queen Victoria died and her son, Edward VII took over, in 1901.
+This was to be the last coronation in Britain for 64 years, when Queen Victoria died and her son, Edward VII, took over in 1901.